spattisson/zaproxy/WatcherRules.md

 # Checks supported by Watcher

-Issue 244 (on Google Code) has been raised to cover enhancing ZAP to support all of these rules.
+[Issue 244](https://github.com/zaproxy/zaproxy/issues/244) has been raised to cover enhancing ZAP to support all of these rules.

 Source code: http://websecuritytool.codeplex.com/